wp-plugins/photonic/trunk/readme.txt

-=== Photonic Gallery for Flickr, Picasa, SmugMug, 500px and Instagram ===
+=== Photonic Gallery for Flickr, Picasa, SmugMug, 500px, Zenfolio and Instagram ===
 Contributors: sayontan
 Donate link: http://aquoid.com/news/plugins/photonic/
-Tags: gallery, flickr, picasa, 500px, smugmug, instagram, fancybox, colorbox, prettyphoto, slideshow, jquery, shortcode Requires at least: WP 3.2
+Tags: gallery, flickr, picasa, 500px, smugmug, zenfolio, instagram, fancybox, colorbox, prettyphoto, slideshow, jquery, shortcode
+Requires at least: WP 3.2
 Tested up to: WP 3.5
 Stable tag: trunk
 License: GPLv3 or later

 Galleries on steroids!
-A stylish plugin for beautiful galleries of your public and private WP, Flickr, Picasa, SmugMug, 500px & Instagram photos.
+A stylish plugin for galleries of your public and private WP, Flickr, Picasa, SmugMug, 500px, Zenfolio & Instagram photos.

 == Description ==

-Photonic lets you use the WordPress <code>gallery</code> shortcode and ramps it up with a lot of added functionality.
-It adds support for several new parameters to enhance your galleries.
-It supports Flickr photos, Photosets, Galleries and Collections, along with Picasa photos and albums, SmugMug albums and images, 500px photos and collections, and Instagram photos and users.
+Photonic lets you use the WordPress <code>gallery</code> shortcode and super-charges it with a lot of added functionality.
+It adds support for several new parameters to enhance the content and look-and-feel of your galleries.
+It supports Flickr photos, Photosets, Galleries and Collections, along with Picasa photos and albums, SmugMug albums and images, 500px photos and collections, Zenfolio photos, Photosets and Groups, and Instagram photos and users.
 You can also enable authentication for your site visitors that will let them see private and protected photos from each provider.

 = Flickr Support =